KamilaHase/Berries-Nearby/README.md

 This project is fictional only.
 The idea came from seeing actual people putting small papers of invitation for picking berries and fruits, or simply leaving baskets full of fruits in front of their gardens.

+### Project Construction:
+This application contains the key CRUD requirement functionalities.
+Data handling document is database based on MongoDB.
+Functionality is created using Flask, HTML5, CSS and JavaScript.
+Materialize framework was used in building fronted structure to make sure app is responsive as possible and can be used on multiple screen sizes.

+Application offer a registration and login system with password hashing to protect each user.
+Logged user can browse offers created by other registered users and create, update and delete offers created by him/her.

 ## UX
 The web has been been built to provide simple yet clear information to all users.
 As mentioned above, there are mainly two groups of users: farmers, who offer their fruits, and customers, who come and get the fruits from farmers.
 ### User stories: